 Get to know your schools and plan to visit.
 Even before your child is ready for school, you can contact the school and get to know administration, staff and teachers.
 Attend family events provided by the schools.
 If your child attends child care or Head Start, be sure you get to know your child’s teacher.
 Making these connections early on can lead to later success in school.

-Pre-Kindergarten and Kindergarten registration begins in April, with the Spring into School campaign.(Pre-Kindergarten is open for children turning 4 by September 1 and Kindergarten is open for children turning 5 by September 1)
+Pre-Kindergarten and Kindergarten registration begins in the spring, with the Spring into School campaign.(Pre-Kindergarten is open for children turning 4 by September 1 and Kindergarten is open for children turning 5 by September 1)